GillianLaw/GillianLaw/README.md

 # Hi, I’m GillianLaw

-I’m learning to code after a career as a technology journalist (focused on High Performance Computing), and I’ve discovered I love it – so much so that I’m now looking to move into a coding job.
+I began learning to code after a career as a technology journalist (focused on High Performance Computing), and discovered I love it – so much so that I’m now looking to move into a coding job.
 In January 2024 I completed a data science bootcamp run by Le Wagon, and now I am looking for interesting work.

 I’m a 50-something woman who loves technology, and I think I can bring a fresh perspective to the tech world.